XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 Hyperparameters can have a significant impact on the performance of an \ac{ML} model.
 In reality, only a few hyperparameters actually impact the performance significantly \cite{Hutter2014} making it important to identify these.
 The \emph{hyperparameter importance} view (Figure~\ref{fig:hp_importance}) visualizes the importance of single hyperparameters and interactions between pairs of them (N3).
 The hyperparameter importance is calculated using \name{fANOVA} \cite{Hutter2014}.
 By selecting a hyperparameter, users get a detailed overview of well- and bad-performing regions in the search space.
-Using these visualizations, experienced users can extract valuable insights on how to modify the search space for the next optimization round.
+Using these visualizations, experienced users can extract valuable insights on how to modify the search space for the next optimization round by removing hyperparameters or adapting the search space limits.

 Finally, the \emph{feature importance} view (Figure~\ref{fig:feature_importance}) reveals information about relevant features.
 Using a permutation feature importance \cite{Breiman2001}, the impact of each feature on the predictive power of the \ac{ML} model is measured.
 Besides a ranking of all features, users can also view \ac{PDP} and \ac{ICE} plots.
 In case of a multi-class classification task, users can select the target class in \ac{PDP} and \ac{ICE} via a drop-down menu.
+This view should provide insights which features are important for the prediction and how feature values correlate with the predicted class.
+Both types of information can be used to validate the model behaviour.